Cruentation: Use in anti-semitism

 Cruentation was also commonly cited in medieval Europe as evidence against Jews accused of committing ritual murder.
 Multiple instances of cruentation are described in Thomas of Cantimpré’s mid-13th century work, Bonum universale de apibus (On Bees).
 In these stories, Jews are accused of torturing and murdering young Christian children, evocative of the narrative of Jews crucifying Jesus.
 One of the more notable cases was that of Margaretha, a seven-year-old Christian girl in Germany.
 While Margaretha's story was described rather vaguely by Thomas of Cantimpré, the tale grew increasingly infamous and detailed as it spread throughout Europe and was elaborated on by later authors.

 Thomas claims that a group of Jews purchased Margaretha from her mother; they gagged her, beat her, and slashed her body with knives.
 Afterwards, the Jews weighed her dead body down to the bottom of a river with stones.
 A few days later a fisherman found her body and carried it throughout the town, claiming the Jews had committed this malicious act.
 In the case of Margaretha and other ritual murder stories, as soon as the local Jews were in the presence of the Christian child's corpse, the corpse began to spout blood and occasionally reanimate as if to beg for revenge against their Jewish murderers.
 The cruentation, Thomas claims, was a testimony to the Jews' guilt.

 Cruentation was essential to developing the antisemitic myth of ritual murder and also is related to that of blood libel.
 Works following the 13th century On Bees describe similar narratives that rely on cruentation as a piece of evidence stacked against Jews accused of the deaths of Christian children in Europe.
-It is important to note that Thomas never names the little girl; later stories identify her as Margaretha.
+Thomas never names the little girl; later stories identify her as Margaretha.
 Additionally, there has been uncertainty surrounding the date and location.